rossrco/real_estate_sim/README.md

 * Different levels of investment in the real estate asset or in stocks (in the case of the real estate asset, this would translate to overpayment of the mortgage);

 We will then run a grid search over all scenarios and analyze the results.

+# Repository Structure
+The definitions of the simulation artifacts is located in the [utils.py](https://github.com/rossrco/real_estate_sim/blob/master/utils.py) file.
+The simulation run and the analysis of the results is done in the [analysis.ipynb](https://github.com/rossrco/real_estate_sim/blob/master/analysis.ipynb) notebook.